-Being a small city, Sylvania does not have a public transit system used by locals to get to and from work.
+Sylvania is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Sylvania in 2010 was $16,991, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $67,964 for a family of four.
-Sylvania also has one of the higher rates of people living in poverty in the nation, with 30.39% of its population below the federal poverty line.
+The per capita income in Sylvania in 2018 was $18,767, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $75,068 for a family of four.
+However, Sylvania contains both very wealthy and poor people as well.

 Sylvania is an extremely ethnically-diverse city.
 The people who call Sylvania home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sylvania residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sylvania include Irish, English, British, and French .
+Important ancestries of people in Sylvania include German, English, Irish, Scots-Irish, and British.

 The most common language spoken in Sylvania is English.
-Other important languages spoken here include German and Russian.
+Other important languages spoken here include Italian and Spanish.